 First, certain types of properties do not always allow assignment contracts, including HUD Homes and REO Homes (aka "bank owned" or "foreclosed properties").

-The other thing you must be aware of is that one of the requirements of an assignment contract is full disclosure that reveals precisely how much you’re making when the contract is assigned.
+The other thing you must be aware of is that one of the requirements of an assignment contract is full disclosure, which reveals precisely how much you’re making when the contract is assigned.
 If any of the parties think your assignment fee is too high, you could be asked to renegotiate the amount, especially since it’s perceived that you are not taking on any of the risks in the deal.

 An "Entity Assignment" is a variation on the assignment of a contract.
 Instead of writing up the initial contract with you as the buyer, you write up an agreement with a trust or an LLC as the purchaser (the entity).